MaximTyufyakov/geo_surveys_app/README.md

 It has a bottom navigation and three widgets (task, report, videos).
 It takes you to the TasksPage.

-## To do

-- S3 (for save videos not in db);
-- auth module;
-- Local DB (load to the smartphone on demand, try load to the DB e.g. once every hour).

 ## Сonnecting to the database

 ### For closed network (for real device)